Kenneth A. Ehrlich

 Extensive experience in permitting and entitlement process for manufacturers, mine sites and quarries, and gravel operations, and landfills

-Negotiated first EPA Region 9 “Bona Fide Prospective Purchaser” Agreement for national client
+Negotiated first EPA Region 9 “Bona Fide Prospective Purchaser” Agreement for national retailer client.

 Represented regional petroleum operator in MTBE administrative and litigation proceedings involving contaminated groundwater basin

-Represented property developers in purchase and redevelopment of environmentally impaired parcels including numerous Superfund sites throughout California (including major ports) New York, Minnesota, Iowa, Indiana, Arizona, Oregon, Nevada, Washington, Massachusetts, and other areas
+Represented property developers in purchase and redevelopment of environmentally impaired parcels including numerous Superfund sites throughout California (including major ports) New York, Minnesota, Iowa, Indiana, Arizona, Oregon, Nevada, Oklahoma, Washington, Massachusetts, and other areas.

 Recognitions